Fire Safety | Honor Code | Meal and Cougar Cash Cards | Pets | Parking | Special Requests

 Fire regulations are designed to protect people and facilities.
 Rooms will be checked periodically to make sure there are no hazards.
 Any violators will be disciplined on the first offense, and could be asked to leave housing.
 Those responsible for setting off false alarms or vandalizing fire equipment will be referred to the University Police and could be asked to leave the university.

 Smoke detectors should not be covered or blocked.
 Do not remove the smoke detector or take the batteries out.
-If your smoke detector "chirps," call maintenance at 422-4411.
-They cannot replace batteries.
+At Helaman Halls, if your smoke detector "chirps," call the front desk or on-call phone and a conference assistant will come and replace the batteries.
+If the smoke detector is making a noise in Traditional or New Heritage, maintenance should be called (801-422-4411).

 Small appliances and space heaters are not allowed in the bedrooms, with the exception of personal refrigerators provided by the university.
 We recommend that UL approved irons and popcorn poppers be used in designated areas.